Black Christmas (2019 film): Production

-In June 2019, Jason Blum was revealed to produce a remake of the 1974 film Black Christmas through his studio Blumhouse Productions, alongside Adam Hendricks from the studio Divide/Conquer, and Ben Cosgrove.
+An international co-production film between the United States, New Zealand and Canada.
+In June 2019, Jason Blum was revealed to produce a remake of the 1974 film Black Christmas through his studio Blumhouse Productions, alongside Adam Hendricks from the studio Divide/Conquer and Ben Cosgrove.
 In addition, Greg Gilreath and Zac Locke, also from Divide/Conquer, served as executive producers for the project.

-Also, in June, Sophia Takal was announced as the film's director, having previously worked with Blum on his Into the Dark series for Hulu, while Imogen Poots, Aleyse Shannon, Brittany O'Grady, Lily Donoghue, and Caleb Eberhardt were cast in the starring roles.
+Sophia Takal was announced as the film's director, having previously worked with Blum on his Into the Dark series for Hulu, while Imogen Poots, Aleyse Shannon, Brittany O'Grady, Lily Donoghue and Caleb Eberhardt were cast in the starring roles.
 Also that month, Cary Elwes was added to the cast.

 Director Takal worked extensively to make this vision of Black Christmas as feminist as she could, stating in an interview: "I wanted to make a movie where instead of feeling objectified or watched from a distance, the audience felt seen".
 It is the first Black Christmas film in which Bob Clark was not involved in the production process, as Clark had died in 2007.
-Bob Clark had produced and directed the original Black Christmas (1974), and had been an executive producer on the 2006 remake of the same name.
+Bob Clark had produced as well as directed the original Black Christmas (1974) and had been an executive producer on the 2006 remake.

-Unlike the previous two versions of Black Christmas, the remake was rated PG-13 by the MPAA, a rating Takal sought in hopes of making it accessible to new audiences, especially young women who were interested in horror, and opening up discussions on major issues like sexual assault, although she was ready to fully commit to utilizing the higher R rating if the ratings board would not grant it.
+Unlike the previous two versions of Black Christmas, the remake was rated PG-13 by the MPAA, a rating Takal sought in hopes of making it accessible to new audiences, especially young women who were interested in horror and opening up discussions on major issues like sexual assault, although she was ready to fully commit to using the higher R rating if the ratings board would not grant the PG-13 rating.
 However, she would not use the PG-13 rating to water down the film's violence to a large degree, making it only slightly less violent than the original film.

 Production began in New Zealand on June 23, 2019.
 Principal photography occurred for 27 days around Dunedin and Oamaru, with the University of Otago providing the setting.
-Filming concluded on July 31.
+Filming concluded on July 31, 2019.

 Release

 In the United States and Canada, Black Christmas was theatrically released by Universal Pictures on December 13, 2019, coinciding with Friday the 13th.
-The film was also released on digital on March 3, 2020 and on DVD and Blu-ray on March 17.
+The film was also released on digital on March 3, 2020, and on DVD and Blu-ray on March 17.